GO-Eratosthenes/dhdt/paper/paper.md

 Prior to the coupling of imagery and the extraction of elevation change data, the satellite data needs to be made ready.
-Typically, shadows are not the main interest for such imagery, hence the functions in this sub-directory are taylored towards enhancing the shadow imagery and getting the proper geometric information needed.
+Typically, shadows are not the main interest for such imagery, hence the functions in this sub-directory are tailored towards enhancing the illumination component and getting the proper geometric information needed.
 The structure of the folder is as follows,

 ```
 preprocessing/